evantknight/EkdUrlShortener/README.md

 # URL Shortener
 Demo at: [short.evanknight.dev](https://short.evanknight.dev/)

 This is a simple URL Shortener application.
-It is entirely serverless, REST-ish, and is written using AWS CDK.
+It is entirely serverless, REST-ish, continuously deployed, and all infrastructure is code.

 This project was originally split up into separate packages and stored in a private repository; this repo merges the packages into a [monorepo](https://en.wikipedia.org/wiki/Monorepo) and has been lightly sanitised for public